johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

     probably need to consult the game's manual to do so as the exact steps vary per game (e.g., you might need to set a specific disk label).

-    Always use **Extended ADF** images for save disks.
+    Always use **Extended ADF** images save disks.
 These images are about 2 MB in size.
 The regular 880 KB ADF images will give you problems in some games, and you'll invariably only realise this when it's already too late and you've lost your progress...